neha191091/neha191091.github.io/_projects/human-segmentation.md

 report: http://neha191091.github.io/files/Semantic_Segmentation_IDP_Report.pdf
 ---

-This project is a consequence of an internal course requirement during my masters.
+This project is the consequence of an internal course requirement during my masters.
-Its goal is to segment human body parts from depth images.
-I compared my results on several different U-Net based models, with particular focus on high speed and accuracy.
+The goal of this project, on its own, is to segment human body parts from depth images.
+Results from several different U-Net based models are compared in this work, with particular focus on high speed and accuracy.

-This project obtains and preprocess the training data, trains the segmentation graph, and freezes the graph to a protobuf file for later inference in C++.
+Provided in this project are functions to obtain and preprocess the training data, train the segmentation graph, and freezes the graph to a protobuf file for later inference in C++.

-Further development of this work (not included in this repository) focused on combining the segmented depth maps using KinectFusion to provide a segmented 3D point cloud/mesh.
+Further development of this work (not included in this repository) focuses on combining the segmented depth maps using KinectFusion to provide a segmented 3D point cloud/mesh.
+This segmented 3D model of the human body was used in collaboration with some other techniques to provide a view into a patient's body.

-You can read a detailed report on this work [here](http://neha191091.github.io/files/Semantic_Segmentation_IDP_Report.pdf)
+A detailed report on this work can be found in the link below.

-Find the project [here](https://github.com/neha191091/human-segmentation) on github.